If you love to prepare spicy meals then you should definitely check out our best spice grinder list.

 While there are many spice grinders on the market they essentially fall into 4 styles: electric grinders, mortar and pestle sets, spice mills and microplanes.

 Each style is best suited for a different set of grinding tasks.
 The best grinder for your kitchen will depend on how you want to use it.

 The most common and versatile spice grinders are the electric grinder and the classic mortar and pestle.
 These are the workhorses of the kitchen, grinding out a wide variety of spices for your cooking and baking.

 Spice mills are more specialized but have their place in the kitchen too.
 These grinders are ideal for putting a finishing touch of seasoning on entrees.

 The highly-specialized microplane is not a true spice grinder but rather an extremely fine grater.
 It is the best way to finely grate certain hard spices.

 Electric spice grinders are often marketed as coffee grinders but many are ideal for grinding spices too.
 If you want your spices ready in a hurry then an electric grinder may be the best choice for your kitchen.
 They are the fastest and easiest way to grind whole spices into a powder.

 These best electric spice grinders are typically small, compact appliances.
-They have a bowl with a spinning blade that pulverizes a small amount of dry spices.
+They have a bowl with a spinning blade that pulverizes a small amount of dry spices and even coffee beans.
 You just press the button to pulse the motor and the blades will do all the grinding work for you.